Set weekly goals if you really want to reach your long-term goals

 Eliminate all unimportant tasks and simply ask yourself,

-‘What is the most important task/goals for this week?’
+‘What is the most important task/goal for this week?’
 And only work on that.

 If you’re a newbie to goal setting, set one weekly goal and achieve it.